microsoft/Build26-LAB510-take-llms-from-prototype-to-production-on-aks/docs/README.md

 ```

 The gateway should show **PROGRAMMED: True** with an external IP address - note this **ADDRESS**, it's the unified endpoint you'll use for all model inference calls later.

-> [!NOTE]
-> **Gateway API Inference Extension** extends the Kubernetes Gateway API with inference-specific resources like **InferencePool** (a group of model-serving pods) and an **Endpoint Picker Proxy** (EPP) for intelligent per-request routing.
-The **Body-Based Router** (BBR) is a component that reads the `model` field from the JSON request body and sets a routing header, allowing multiple models to share a single gateway endpoint.
-Together, these let AI Runway automatically wire up routing for each deployed model without manual Gateway configuration.

 **Check the AI Runway controller and provider controllers:**